-The Lois Jett Historic Costume Collection began in 1962.
-It was started by Lois Jett, an Apparel Merchandising and Design faculty member within the Department of Family and Consumer Sciences.
+The Lois Jett Historic Costume Collection (LJHCC) was started in 1962 by Lois Jett, a Fashion Design and Merchangising faculty member within the Department of Family and Consumer Sciences.

-The mission of the Collection is to stimulate interest and further study in all aspects of costume history.
+The mission of the LJHCC is to stimulate interest and further study in all aspects of fashion history.

 Jennifer Banning, Ph.D.